tefter/tefter/README.md

 ## Explore

-There's https://tefter.io/explore where you can wander and find interesting things to read from our feeds and users you may not follow.
+There's https://tefter.io/explore where you can wander and find interesting things to read from our feeds or find users to follow.

 ![explore](https://i.imgur.com/TyYPIMW.png)